-5. Setting-up a research agenda
+5. Setting-up a Research Agenda

-The purpose of this paper is the systematization of the accumulated knowledge of the field and, because of that, paving interesting and promising research avenues (Caputo et al., 2018b; Tranfield et al., 2003), especially about the results of the systematic literature review, the clear focus characterizing research of emerging conflicts and conflict management in VT, and these are interpreted in a framework stressing possible interconnections and relationships among them.
+The purpose of this paper is the systematization of the accumulated knowledge of the field and because of that, paving interesting and promising research avenues (Caputo, Marzi, et al., 2018; Tranfield et al., 2003), especially about the results of the systematic literature review, the clear focus characterizing research of emerging conflicts and conflict management in VT, and these are interpreted in a framework stressing possible interconnections and relationships among them.

-The logic of the framework is consistent with the traditional input-process-output (IPO) approach to studies on VT and has been used in previous systematic literature reviews (Garro-Abarca et al., 2021; Gilson et al., 2015).
+The logic of the framework is consistent with the traditional input-process-output (IPO) approach to studies on VT and used in previous systematic literature reviews (e.g., Garro-Abarca et al., 2021; Gilson et al., 2015).
 Differently from that, however, the linearity of a pure IPO logic did not emerge from the results of that literature.
 For this reason, our interpretative framework cannot postulate a single or cause-effect directionality between its theoretical blocks, hypothesizing fuzzy and yet to be untangled relationships.
-The "fuzziness" refers to a nonlinearity, i.e. a block seems to have several impacts on others e.g. direct, indirect, moderated or mediated effects; recursive relationships, i.e. most of the blocks have bi-directional relationships with the others; thus, self-reinforcing loops based on previous interaction either positive and negative may occur; configurational approach, i.e. a single block when considered in isolation seems to hold a limited explanatory power, and better results would be achieved analyzing several factors together.
-Thus, it would be reasonable to say that it is not so much the presence or, conversely, the co-absence of a set of elements that is the key interpretation.
-In Figure 5, we only adopted the categorization of the IPO framework, specifically the antecedents, dynamics and outcomes, and we also depicted rippled lines among these categories to represent the fuzziness of these relationships.
-However, any category of the theoretical blocks potentially influences and is influenced by the others; thus, the arrows are present at both ends of the lines.
+The 'fuzziness' refers to 1) a non-linearity, i.e., a block seems to have several impacts on others e.g. direct, indirect, moderated, or mediated effects; 2) recursive relationships, i.e., most of the blocks have bidirectional relationships with the others, thus self-reinforcing loops based on previous interaction either positive and negative may occur; 3) configurational approach, i.e., a single block when considered in isolation seems to hold a limited explanatory power, and better results would be achieved analyzing several factors together.
+Thus, it would be reasonable to say that it is not so much the presence or the intensity of a single element/block to determine the outcomes, but the co-presence or conversely the co-absence, of a set of elements that is the key interpretation.
+In figure 5 we only adopted the categorization of the IPO framework, specifically the antecedents, dynamics, and outcomes and we also depicted rippled lines among these categories to represent the fuzziness of these relationships.
+However, any category of the theoretical blocks potentially influences and is influenced by the others, thus the arrows are present at both ends of the lines.